Chemical Property Prediction Under Experimental Biases

-Despite the reported evidence on the existence of bias in scientific experiments and their harmful effects, almost no attempts to address this issue have been reported.
-In this study, we focus on mitigating the sources of bias in the experimental datasets by applying two techniques from causal inference and domain adaptation, i.e., inverse propensity scoring (IPS)~\cite{imbens2015causal,Schnabel2016RecommendationsAT} and domain-invariant representation learning (DIRL)~\cite{ganin2016domain,shalit2017estimating,NIPS2018_7529}.
-In the IPS approach, we first estimate the propensity score function, which represents the probability of each molecule to be analysed, and then estimate the chemical property prediction model by weighting the objective function with the inverse of the propensity score.
-The DIRL approach is based on more recent advancements of representation learning of deep neural networks for transfer learning and causal inference.
-It consists of a feature extractor, a domain classifier, and a label predictor, where the feature extractor extracts features that help the label predictor while discouraging the domain classifier, and the whole network is optimized in an end-to-end manner.
-Both approaches are implemented over a GNN to handle the molecular structures of the compounds.
+Evidence on the existence of bias in scientific experiments and their harmful effects has been reported.
+However, almost no attempts to address this challenge have been found.
+In this study, we focused on mitigating the sources of bias in experimental datasets by applying two techniques from causal inference (i.e., inverse propensity scoring (IPS)~\cite{imbens2015causal,Schnabel2016RecommendationsAT} and counter factual regression (CFR)~\cite{shalit2017estimating,NIPS2018_7529,hassanpour2019counterfactual} ).
+With the IPS approach, we first estimate the propensity score function, which represents the probability of each molecule to be analysed, and then estimate the chemical property prediction model by weighting the objective function with the inverse of the propensity score.
+The CFR approach is based on more recent advancements in the representation learning of deep neural networks for causal inference.
+It consists of one feature extractor, several treatment outcome predictors and one internal probability metric, where the feature extractor obtains features that aid the different treatment outcome predictors and the internal probability metric, and the entire network is optimized in an end-to-end manner.
+Hassanpour et al.~\cite{hassanpour2019counterfactual} further introduce an importance sampling weight estimator to improve the CFR architecture.

+Both approaches were implemented over a GNN to study the molecular structures of the compounds.
+To the best of our knowledge, we are the first to combine chemical property prediction based on graph deep learning and sampling bias correction techniques.
+Figure~{\ref{fig:diagram}} shows the main aim of this study.